 The message in these channels and the way the message is delivered can build trust.
 When your brand says ‘I understand what you’re looking for from me’ and that’s consistently delivered, people build an understanding of what they’ll get from interacting with you.
 They begin to build up trust.

-With the dominance of digital channels and the ever greater demand for ever greater measurement of ROI leading to more and more marketing budget being spent on responsive and tactical activity, delivered at speed, it’s never been more important for marketing activity to be underpinned by brands knowing what they are.
+With the dominance of digital channels and the ever greater demand for ever greater measurement of ROI leading to more and more marketing budget being spent on responsive and tactical activity, delivered at speed, it’s never been more important for marketing activity to be underpinned by businesses knowing what their brand purpose is.

 If you think you need to uncover who you are, let’s have a chat.